Lon3035/ACC_Setups/README.md

 - **Setups**
   - This directory contains all the setups organized by cars and tracks.
-  - The structure mirrors the structure of the documents/assetto corsa competizione/setups directory
+  - The structure mirrors the structure of the **documents/Assetto Corsa Competizione/setups** directory
   - Each car has its own folder containing his own folder for each track with the setups of the specified track in it
   - Setups are stored as JSON files.